devodev/vulkan-engine/README.md

 7. Add the msys2 mingw64 binary path to the PATH environment variable.
    1. `C:\msys64`

+Optionnaly, install the Vulkan SDK if you plan on enabling Vulkan debug capabilities (`engine.enable_renderer_debug()`):

+1. Download and install Vulkan SDK from: <https://vulkan.lunarg.com/sdk/home#windows>

 ## Generate icon

 > Generate icons using the gen_icon crate